 Avoiding the “super-hype”

 AI will be transformational, so we don’t need to debate or doubt that.
-However, when we look at the implications for businesses, we need to take a breather and blow a bit of the froth from the frenzied hype that is being whipped up right now.
+However, when we look at the implications for businesses, we need to take a breather and blow a bit of the froth from the super hype around AI that is being whipped up right now.
 There is both fear and excitement in equal measure, and in many cases, both are unfounded.
 This is just distracting for businesses as they plan for the future.
 My contention is that by thinking clearly and taking good advice, businesses can avoid expensive mistakes and find value in practical and relevant applications of AI today.

 We hear a lot about the societal and political implications of AI replacing some or even all white-collar work in future.
 While this makes for interesting and provocative reading, I want to focus on what business leaders should be thinking about today.